A BRIEF HISTORY OF PLYMOUTH, DEVON, ENGLAND

 PLYMOUTH IN THE 19th CENTURY

 The commercial docks in Plymouth also continued to improve.
 The Great Western Docks were built in 1844-50.
 (They were designed by the great engineer Isambard Kingdom Brunel).
 Plymouth continued to be an important commercial port.
-In the second half of the 19th century liners travelling to North America, South Africa, Australia and New Zealand began calling in at Plymouth.
+In the second half of the 19th-century liners traveling to North America, South Africa, Australia, and New Zealand began calling in at Plymouth.
 The town became a departure point for emigrants.

 PLYMOUTH IN THE 20th CENTURY

 In 1901 Plymouth had a population of 107,000, while Devonport had almost 64,000.
 Stonehouse had a population of 15,000.
 In 1914 the two towns of Devonport and Stonehouse were joined with Plymouth.